How to Learn German: 6 Easy Ways to Learn German Fast

 Preply

-Learning a language with books is the most traditional method on this list but, for some people, it’s also the most effective.
+Learning a language with books is the most traditional method on this list.
+But, for some people, it’s also the most effective.
 Books offer detailed explanations of difficult concepts, you can skip around and learn what you want, and you can take a book anywhere.
-The The Everything Learning German Book, German for Dummies All-in-One, and German Made Simple are popular options for learning German and have excellent reviews on Amazon.
+The Everything Learning German Book, German for Dummies All-in-One, and German Made Simple are popular options for learning German with quality content.
+You can see even more options in our German book guide.

 Commitment: Low